-The processes described in this administrative order for reporting judicial misconduct applies to complaints received by any member of the 12th Judicial District Courts or Probation, from an individual or entity that is not an employee, volunteer, intern, extern, or contractor for the Department.
+The processes described in this administrative order for reporting judicial misconduct applies to complaints received by any member of the 11th Judicial District Courts or Probation, from an individual or entity that is not an employee, volunteer, intern, extern, or contractor for the Department.

+ELEVENTH JUDICIAL DISTRICT
-A. Complaints that are received by any member of the 12th Judicial District will be provided to the Chief Judge or the Court Executive as soon as practicable.
-If the complaint is against the Chief Judge, the report shall be made to the Court Executive and not the Chief Judge.

-B. The Chief Judge or Court Executive will communicate with the complainant no later than five business days after receiving notice of the complaint and provide a copy of Attachment A to the complainant.

-C. If a complaint is received from an individual or entity that is NOT an employee, volunteer, intern, extern, or contractor for the Department, alleging misconduct, the complainant shall be informed of the role of the Commission and shall be provided the Commission's contact information, as set forth in Attachment A.

-D. If the complainant submits written or electronic materials in connection with a complaint, the Chief Judge or Court Executive shall promptly forward those materials to the Commission through the Office of Judicial Discipline.
+- A. Complaints that are received by any member of the 11th Judicial District will be provided to the Chief Judge or Court Executive as soon as practicable.
+If the complaint is against the Chief Judge, the report shall be made to the Court Executive and not the Chief Judge. - B. The Chief Judge or Court Executive will communicate with the complainant no later than five business days after receiving notice of the complaint and provide a copy of Attachment A to the complainant. - C. If a complaint is received from an individual or entity that is NOT an employee, volunteer, intern, extern, or contractor for the Department, alleging misconduct, the complainant shall be informed of the role of the Commission and shall be provided the Commission's contact information, as set forth in Attachment A. - D. If the complainant submits written or electronic materials in connection with a complaint, the Chief Judge or Court Executive shall promptly forward those materials to the Commission through the Office of Judicial Discipline.

-III.FOR INTERNAL COMPLAINTS OF JUDICIAL MISCONDUCT MADE BY AN EMPLOYEE, VOLUNTEER (INCLUDING INTERN OR EXTERN), OR CONTRACTOR FOR THE DEPARTMENT, THE PROCEDURES SET FORTH IN CHIEF JUSTICE DIRECTIVE 22-01 SHALL BE FOLLOWED.

-Dated this 28th day of November 2022.

-BY THE COURT:

-Michael A. Gonzales Chief Judge, 12th Judicial District

-"ATTACHMENT A" TO CJAO 2022-03
+For internal complaints of judicial misconduct made by an employee, volunteer (including intern or extern), or contractor for the Department, the procedures set forth in Chief Justice Directive 22-01 shall be followed.

+Done in Salida, Colorado, September 30, 2022 /s/ Patrick W. Murphy Chief Judge, 11th J.D.

+Last sentence added November, 21, 2022

+ATTACHMENT A TO CHIEF JUDGE DIRECTIVE 2022-06